-What type of events do you organise for your clients?
+What type of events do you organize for your clients?

 "The events that we've done as Twotone are for brands in the cycling industry like Oakley, Brooks England, Shimano, Cannondale, among others.
 They ask us: 'We want to launch this product.
 Can you make it happen?'
 We feel it's important that people get to experience the product, and we love getting a lot of people with the same passion in one space.
-There are tons of ways to do that: we organise test rides, we build awareness at conferences, or we get people together for a group ride, where we organise routes, stops and other activities.
+There are tons of ways to do that: we organize test rides, we build awareness at conferences, or we get people together for a group ride, where we organize routes, stops, and other activities.

 Do you host separate events for journalists and potential consumers?